$L^2$-critical nonuniqueness for the 2D Navier-Stokes equations: Introduction

 One of the biggest difficulties in any convex integration scheme designed for the Navier-Stokes equations is the presence of the Laplacian, which in 2D makes the equations $L^2$-critical.
 This is the very reason that we need to work in a regularity setting below this threshold.
 The framework of intermittent convex integration developed in \cite{MR3898708} only works above the regularity level $C_t L^2$ which is not sufficient for 2D Navier-Stokes equations.

-The main building block in the convex integration scheme is a family of jet flows that are oscillatory and intermittent in space as well as in time.
-These jet flows combine the advantages of the two constructions \cite{1809.00600} and \cite{2009.06596}, and can be fully intermittent both in space and in time, in contrast to the ones in \cite{1809.00600} and \cite{2009.06596}.
-The main nonuniqueness results are the manifestation of the wild behaviors of such jet flows: \begin{enumerate} \item These jet flows are at rest for the majority of the time and only move on a union of small time intervals whose length models the strength of temporal intermittency;
+The main building block in the convex integration scheme employed in this paper is a family of accelerating jet flows that are oscillatory and intermittent in space as well as in time.
+These jet flows combine the advantages of the two constructions from \cite{1809.00600} and \cite{2009.06596}, and can be fully intermittent both in space and in time, in contrast to the ones in \cite{1809.00600} and \cite{2009.06596}.
+The main nonuniqueness results are the manifestation of the wild behaviors of such jet flows: \begin{enumerate} \item Accelerating jet flows are at rest for the majority of the time and only move on a union of small time intervals whose length models the strength of temporal intermittency;

 \item In space, these flows are divergence-free and supported in small moving balls.
-The extreme spacial intermittency is needed for achieving the $C_t L^p$ regularity for $p$ close to $2$.
+The extreme spatial intermittency is needed for achieving the $C_t L^p$ regularity for $p$ close to $2$.

 \item On each time interval in the temporal supports, the jet flows first accelerate, travel along the torus $\TT^2$ with large speed, and then come to a rest.
 They are periodic in both space and time.